The Smithsonian National Portrait Gallery tells the multi-faceted and

 The guide had to be accessible in American Sign Language (ASL) as well

-as Spanish speakers.
+as for Spanish speakers.
 In addition, the Smithsonian team wanted to create a

 new membership experience to encourage loyalty and return visits to the

 Since the unveiling of the Obama portraits in 2019, visitor numbers at the Smithsonian National Portrait Gallery have increased.
 One of the key aims of the project for the Gallery team was to highlight that there is so much more to the gallery than visitors expect.
 Staff wanted to showcase the variety of portraits across the permanent collection, as well as promote their loyalty programme.

 Smartify worked with Smithsonian to create a guide that was available free to all visitors in English, Spanish, Audio described (for those with low vision) and Sign Language.
 We were able to draw on our extensive experience of working at some of the busiest tourist attractions in the world to develop a simple user experience introducing key highlights of the collection in an accessible way.
 We also created a custom digital membership programme where visitors could access an exclusive tour, discounts and events.
 The digital membership included a welcome message from Director Kim Sajet and a loyalty card saved to the user’s personal Apple Wallet.